smithharryh/smithharryh.github.io/books/books.markdown

 This is a list of all the books I have read over the last few years.
 Most are just a record of what I've read but some of them I'll put a link in for some thoughts and a brief review.

+## 2025

+- The Lord of the Flies - William Golding

 ## 2024

 - The Night Manager - John le Carré